Code of Conduct for the Equine Podiatry Association (UK)

 - Members should provide Clients with their contact details and respond to any enquiries within a reasonable time.

-- Members are advised not to commence working with a Horse if it is felt that the conditions (for example, the temperament of the Horse or the environment the Horse is kept in) are unlikely to result in a successful outcome or are likely to put the Member or the Horse at unacceptable risk of injury.
+- Members are advised not to commence working with a Horse if it is felt that the conditions (for example, the temperament of the Horse or the environment the Horse is kept in) are unlikely to result in a successful outcome or are likely to put the Member, the client, or the Horse at unacceptable risk of injury.

 - Members have the right to refuse a Client without giving a reason.